arav06/aws-fundies/aws-services-fundamentals.md

 1. Data Regulations:We have to check if there are regulatory considerations for the data which will be processed
 2. AWS Services: Are the required AWS services available in that region?
 AWS DOES NOT PUSH OUT NEW SERVICES TO REGIONS SIMULTANEOUSLY.
 It tends to roll out services from 1 region to the next and normally starts from Virginia
 3. Geographic Location: Is the region geographically near your intended end users?
 We should not select the region as Australia if we want our end users to be people from USA/South America/Europe
 4. Fault Tolerance: Do we need the highest levels of fault tolerance from the infrastructure?
-We may have to setup our app in more than 1 region, if 1 region does not support a requirement
+We may setup our infrastructure in another region to ensure high availability

 ### Amazon Virtual Private Cloud(VPC)